-- The mapper MUST include one set of the following LPD functions with each document, and the MUST have the specified - values.
-For each document, the order of the function MUST be 'f', 'U' and then 'N', where 'f' is replicated once for each copy.
+The mapper MUST include one set of the following LPD functions with each document, and they MUST have the specified 471 values.
+For each document, the order of the functions MUST be 'f', 'U' and then 'N', where 'f' is replicated once for each copy.
+472